CUMT-EMR/ICAGOPS/README.md

 # ICAGOPS
-Identification of coal and gas outcrop precursors in small samples
+Identification of coal and gas outcrop precursors in small samples(initial code base)